White Pine Series of Architectural Monographs: Re-issue and revival

 Eagerly collected by architects and historians, the monographs have been re-issued in bound editions several times.
 In 1987, the National Historical Society of Harrisburg, Pennsylvania, began publishing a series of hardbound books, the Architectural Treasures of Early America, drawn entirely from the White Pine Monographs.
 They reorganized the individual editions into geographic regions and re-set all the type in order to produce a consistent presentation.
 They were also able, in many cases, to make use of the original photographs which had been given to Weyerhauser by Whitehead's widow.

 In 2006, the Northeastern Lumber Manufacturers Association (NELMA) revived the title for a new series of publications documenting the production and use of Eastern white pine lumber in construction.

 In 2011, another hoax was discovered; similar to the 1920s hoax about Stotham, Massachusetts, a 2010 monograph discussing the town of New Milford, New Hampshire, was found to have been a fabrication.
+The article described the community as being a flourishing Victorian-era village in the White Mountains during the early 20th century.
+According to the article, New Milford had been incorporated in 1852 by working-class quarry workers, had enjoyed prosperity for many years, and then declined in the early 20th century, following a succession of unfortunate disasters at the quarry site, the decline of rail-based tourism, the Great Depression, and the outbreak of World Wars.
+Research by the Milford, New Hampshire, Historical Society and the New Hampshire State Library following the publication of the article led to the discovery that the article was fictitious.

 The series has not been published since 2014.